Cape Breton University

 iii.
 The minutes of all meetings of the Association; and

-37. The Association shall adopt a seal which may be affixed to any documents signed for or on behalf of the Association.
-Such seal shall be authenticated by the signatures of the Chairman and the Secretary.
+- The Association shall adopt a seal which may be affixed to any documents signed for or on behalf of the Association.
+Such seal shall be authenticated by the signatures of the Chairperson and the Secretary.

-38. Contracts, deeds, bills of exchange and other instruments and documents may be executed on behalf of the Association by the Chairman or the Vice-Chairman, and the Secretary, or otherwise as prescribed by Resolution of the Board of Directors.
+- Contracts, deeds, bills of exchange and other instruments and documents may be executed on behalf of the Association by the Chairperson or the 1st Vice-President, and the Secretary, or otherwise as prescribed by Resolution of the Board of Directors.

-39. Any member may inspect the books of account or records of the Association at the registered office of the Association upon giving reasonable notice of his or her intention to do so to the Secretary of the Association.
+- Any member may inspect the books of account or records of the Association at the registered office of the Association upon giving reasonable notice of their intention to do so to the Secretary of the Association.

 REPEAL AND AMENDMENT OF BY-LAWS

-Executive Committee Audit Committee Nominating/Governance Committee Fundraising Community/Connection; and Profile.
+Executive Committee; Audit Committee; Nominating/Governance Committee; Fundraising Community/Connection; and Profile Committee.